Inside: 6 strategies to help parents curb negotiating with children. Download your FREE guide to start implementing these today.

 Download Your Free Printable: Stop Negotiating Kit

 To start implementing these ideas, you can get my free Stop Negotiating Kit.
-It includes a two-page summary of this article, simple steps to take action right away and a resource list from the best experts.
+It includes a two-page summary of this article, simple steps to take action right away and a resource list from experts.
 Grab your copy here:

 - Download the Stop Negotiating Kit: Join my weekly newsletter and as a bonus you can access this free printable workbook.